polski.directory

 Beginner

-• Literally "to beat the alarm."
-Means to raise the alarm, to sound a warning — to urgently draw attention to a danger or problem.
+• Literally "to beat/strike the alarm" — this phrase means to sound the alarm, raise a warning, or urgently draw attention to a danger or problem.
+Historically it …

 Beginner